 Recently David and I took a quick weekend getaway to Amelia Island and came back with a whole new perspective—life is so different as an empty-nester!

-This guide for Amelia Island Things to Do is geared toward anyone, not just empty-nesters and not just families!
+This guide is geared toward anyone, not just empty-nesters and not just families!
 I’m highlighting some Amelia Island Points of Interest as well as some of the best Amelia Island restaurants.